 Cocoa peppermint pretzel cookies are an easy holiday cookie idea!
 These festive cookies are made from scratch, perfect for a Christmas cookie exchange!

 These tasty little Cocoa Peppermint Pretzel cookies are a delicious way to kick off this year’s 12 Weeks of Christmas Treats blog hop!
 Yes, I know, I know.
-It IS only September but before you know it, the holidays will be here.
+It IS only September, but before you know it, the holidays will be here.
 Over 20 other bloggers and I (and counting) will be joining up each week to share with you delicious recipes for our favorite sweet treats.
-The idea is that not only will you get a lot more recipe ideas but ideally you can make up these treats ahead of time and freeze so that you will have goodies ready to go for gift-giving, hostess gifts and even your own holiday tables.
+The idea is that not only will you get a lot more holiday recipe ideas, but ideally you can make these holiday treats ahead of time and freeze so that you will have goodies ready to go for gift-giving, hostess gifts and even your own holiday tables.

 - 2½ cups all-purpose flour

 - ½ teaspoons salt

 - 1½ teaspoons vanilla extract

 - ½ cup white chocolate candy melts (or white chocolate chips)

 - ⅓ cup crushed peppermint candy

 - In a large bowl, using an electric mixer, combine the confectioners' sugar, butter, egg and vanilla and beat until light and fluffy.
 Gradually add the flour mixture to the creamed mixture and beat on low speed until a soft dough forms.
 Cover the dough in the bowl with plastic wrap.
 Chill for 2 to 3 hours, or until firm.